Checkmarx/2ms/README.md

       --report-path strings           path to generate report files.
 The output format will be determined by the file extension (.json, .yaml, .sarif)
-      --rule strings                  select rules by name or tag to apply to this scan --stdout-format string          stdout output format, available formats are: json, yaml, sarif (default "yaml") --validate                      trigger additional validation to check if discovered secrets are active or invalid -v, --version                       version for 2ms
+      --rule strings                  select rules by name or tag to apply to this scan --stdout-format string          stdout output format, available formats are: json, yaml, sarif (default "yaml") --validate                      trigger additional validation to check if discovered secrets are valid or invalid -v, --version                       version for 2ms

 Use "2ms [command] --help" for more information about a command.